jellever/StreamDivert/README.md

 //Divert all outbound TCP connections to 10.0.1.50, port 80 to 10.0.1.49 port 8080
 tcp > 10.0.1.50 80 -> 10.0.1.49 8080

+//Send all packets going to 10.0.1.50 port 80 and prefer interface 9 to send them.
+If the interface does not exist or is not up, the packets are send from the default interface. tcp > 10.0.1.50 80 -> 10.0.1.50 80 force interface 9

+//Force all packets going to 10.0.1.50 port 80 over interface 9, or drop the packets if the interface does not exist or is not up. tcp > 10.0.1.50 80 -> 10.0.1.50 80 force interface 9

 //Divert all outbound UDP connection to port 53 (DNS) to 10.0.1.49 port 53 udp > 0.0.0.0 53 -> 10.0.1.49 53